smolinde/nfc-tutorial/README.md

 		screen -r 985

 You should still see the tool running the key brute-force.
 This will take <b>about 2 hours</b>.
-Continue with [section 5](#5-smartphone-cards) and return back to this point when the script has terminated.
-Note that it is crucial to not move the tag as all of the progress will be lost if the reader cannot find the tag any longer!<br>
+Note that it is crucial to not move the tag as all of the progress will be lost if the reader cannot find the tag any longer!
+Detach from your screen session and logoff from your SSH shell with the following command:

+		exit

+Don't continue reading and return back to this point when the script has terminated.<br><br>Reconnect to your SSH shell and reattach the screen session.
 After termination of the recovery utility you are left with a fully restored file, but how is that possible?
-The explanation for this lies in the fact that I used for the last sector a different key B. And this key was identical to one of the last keys in the collection of keys.
+The explanation for this lies in the fact that I used for the last sector a different key B. You probably didn't notice the different key when exploring the file in [3.5.2](#352-write-a-tag).
+And this key was identical to one of the last keys in the collection of keys that we downloaded to our Raspberry Pi.
 Here is the interesting output part:

 		[Key: b1c4a8f7f6e3] -> [................]